shihentsou/ai-orchestrator/README.md

 ## 📜 License

-MIT License © 2025 Sean Tsou
+JSON-KG (JSON-RAG) is released under MIT License © 2025 Sean Tsou

 See [LICENSE](./LICENSE) for details.